-A series of alumni artist talks in collaboration with the Office of Alumni and Family Engagement and Pitzer College Art Galleries, programmed in connection with Pitzer@Home
+A collaboration with the Office of Alumni and Family Engagement and Pitzer College Art Galleries, and programmed in connection with Pitzer@Home

 Thursday, December 3, 2020, 3 p.m., PST

 Danny Shain draws from the infrastructure of Los Angeles to inform the heterogenous panel and canvas structures that comprise his medium- to large-scale paintings.
 Atmospheric abstraction abuts imagery referencing roadway signs, postcard motifs, and the hardened concrete and asphalt landscapes of the buildings, city streets, overpasses, and freeways constituting the city’s extensive urban sprawl.

 Pasadena-based artist Danny Shain graduated from Pitzer College in 1986.
 His paintings and collages have been exhibited locally and internationally, and his works are held in public and private collections, including the Long Beach Museum of Art and the Brooklyn Museum.
 He recently designed the cover art for John Fante’s Ask the Dust: A Joining of Voices and Views, published by Fordham University Press in the spring of 2020.

 Edwin Alexis Gómez ’08 in conversation with Gina Lamb